amimoto/sioba/README.md

 The sioba ecosystem is organized into several key modules:

 - **`sioba`**: This is the core library.
-It provides the fundamental `Interface` base classes (`Interface`, `BufferedInterface`, `PersistentInterface`) that define the contract for communication between backends and frontends.
+It provides the fundamental `Interface` base class that define the contract for communication between backends and frontends.
 It also includes concrete interface implementations like:
     - `EchoInterface`: A simple interface that echoes input back.
     - `FunctionInterface`: An interface that runs a Python function as the backend, enabling interactive text-based applications.
     - `SocketInterface`: An interface that connects to a network socket, behaving like a basic Telnet client.